cowile/forsh/README.md

 forsh is an experiment in shell design.
 Can a unix shell keep the power and usefulness of /bin/sh while remaining embedded in a consistent and general programming environment?

-An understanding of Forth is beyond the scope of this document, but is extremely helpful for understanding how to use the environment to the fullest and provides insight into design choices.
+An understanding of Forth is beyond the scope of this document, but is required for understanding how to use the environment to the fullest and provides insight into design choices.

 ## Basic Use